tedmiston/tab-transporter/README.md

 # Tab Transporter

-Move tabs from the frontmost Safari window into Chrome.
+Move tabs from the frontmost window of `<source browser>` into `<destination browser>` where source and destination are Google Chrome or Safari.

 I developed Tab Transporter out of personal utility because I couldn't find anything else that did exactly what I wanted.